neo-project/docs/docs/en-us/develop/write/update.md

-# Contract Update and Destruction
+# Contract Update and Destroy

 Smart contracts support to be updated or destroyed after release.
 Before you can do that you need to reserve the specific interfaces in the old contracts.